 Product Name Active Ingredient(s)

-Bifen Bifenthrin

-Dimension .
-Dithiopyr

-Diuron 80 DF Diuron

-Microcare .
-Pyrethrin

-Oryzalin 4 .
-Oryzalin

-Payload .
-Flumioxazin

-Quali-Pro Isopropylamine salt of glyphosate

-Sureguard .
-Flumioxazin

-Terro Ant Bait .
-Borax
+Bifen Bifenthrin Dimension Dithiopyr Diuron 80 DF Diuron Microcare Pyrethrin Oryzalin 4 Oryzalin Payload Flumioxazin Sureguard Flumioxazin Terro Ant Bait Borax

-Venue .
-Pyraflufen-Ethyl
+Venue Pyraflufen-Ethyl

 Parents and guardians may register with the school or district if they wish to receive notification of pesticide applications at a particular school or facility by written request to Maintenance Manager at 18299 Fifth Avenue, Jamestown, CA 95327.
 Notice of an application and written notice of unlisted pesticide use will be given 72 hours in advance.
 For an emergency application, 72 hours notice will be the goal.
 Each area of the school where pesticide is being used will be identified by a posted warning 24 hours before (or upon application, if an emergency) through 72 hours after use.
 Further information is available from the California Department of Pesticide Regulation, P.O.
 Box 4015, Sacramento, CA 95812-4015, www.cdpr.ca.gov.
-[EC 17610.1, 17612, 48980; FAC 13184]
+[EC 17610.1, 17612, 48980.3; FAC 13184]